-Step 3:Hold the assembly steady and press the other retaining clip's locking arm into the locked position
+Step 3: Hold the assembly steady and press the other retaining clip's locking arm into the locked position

 Connect Fan/Heatsink Power Lead Plug the fan power lead onto the CPU Fan power connector near the CPU socket.
-The entire CPU installation is then complete.
+When you do this the CPU installation is complete.

-Step 4:Plug the Fan power lead onto the CPU fan power connector
+Step 4: Plug the Fan power lead onto the CPU fan power connector